 - Recognize the ship’s evacuation signal: The standard alert is seven short horn blasts followed by one long one.

-Contact a Miami Cruise Ship Attorney Today
+Contact an Experienced Cruise Ship Injury Attorney Today

 With over 17 years of experience representing cruise lines and board certification in Admiralty and Maritime Law from the Florida Bar, Attorney John H. (Jack) Hickey can provide you with the powerful legal representation and resources you need to fully investigate your cruise ship accident and recover compensation for your injuries.